rsbohn/waffle8/docs/magtape-usage.md

 3. Unit 0 is read-only (write operations will error)
 4. Unit 1 creates new files - use `magtape new 1` between logical records
 5. Rewind units as needed to restart from beginning

+### Sample Host Tapes
+- `magtape/demo-header.tap`: SIXBIT payload with label `MTDEMO` and data format `SIXBIT`
+- `magtape/demo-hello-ascii.tap`: ASCII payload with label `ASCII0` and the text `Hello from ASCII tape`

+### Web UI Integration
+`tools/webdp8.py` now creates a writable magtape controller at startup and mounts `./magtape` as unit 0.
+Launch the web UI (`python3 tools/webdp8.py`) and use `demo/mt.asm` plus the new host samples to experiment with headers and payloads directly from the browser.

+### PDP-8 Utility: `demo/mt.asm`
+The `demo/mt.asm` program runs on the PDP-8 console to inspect the first record on magtape unit 0.
+After assembling (`python3 tools/pdp8_asm.py demo/mt.asm`) and loading the resulting image in the monitor or web UI:

+1. Ensure the KL8E teleprinter is attached (the monitor and web UI do this by default).
+2. Set the switch register to the desired unit number (octal 0-7) before running; the program samples `S` to pick a unit (`switch 1` selects unit 1, etc.).
+2. Run the program at address `0200` (octal).
+3. The utility rewinds unit 0, reads the six-word header, and prints the decoded label and data format via the teleprinter.

+If the first record lacks a SIXBIT header (legacy `.srec` payloads), the utility reports that condition instead of printing garbage.

+This is handy for confirming headers directly from within the emulator before inspecting payload records with host tooling.